Do your students tick the boxes on the success criteria without reading it?

 - Students practised using these comments to provide feedback on given pieces of work.
 For these samples, I photocopied some Reception/Year 1 work (my students were Year 3s).
 I did this so students had practice being supportive towards the person receiving the feedback, and it gave students practice identifying positives in work that was below their year level standard.

 - Have a display in the class, so students have a reminder of sentence starters and things to remember when giving feedback, including “Tough on the content, Kind to the person” and “We are committed to challenging each other.”

 - They are participating in a learning community and supporting each other.

 - ‘Lower’ ability students become more confident as they know ALL students have done something well and have something they can improve on.
-They gain confidence by identify positives about their own work, and also have peers providing positive, genuine, specific feedback.
+They gain confidence by identifying positives about their own work, and also have peers providing positive, genuine, specific feedback.

 - ‘Higher’ ability students are motivated, as they have a goal they are working towards for next time.

-Shows the benefits of feedback
+Video that shows the benefits of feedback